Doi Lang: 9-10 June 2012

 Spectacled Barwing

-Birds generally thin on ground so descended to lower levels where we were surprised to find the lower slopes still in cloud but at least clear when we arrived at the large bridge, where we spent the final half hour, which included a group of close-up Buff-chested Babbler.
+Birds generally thin on ground so descended to lower levels where we were surprised to find the lower slopes still in cloud but at least clear when we arrived at the large bridge, where we spent the final half hour, which included a group of close-up Rufous-fronted Babbler.
 At midday left for Chiang Mai.

-Buff-chested Babbler
+Rufous-fronted Babbler

-Buff-chested Babbler
+Rufous-fronted Babbler

 Species List